EasylivingSoftwareSolution/ELSReact/README.md

 ## Usage

-5.After that you can run the project on your local machine:
+5. After that you can run the project on your local machine:

 ```bash
 npm start